Empowered UCLA Extension offers the following certificate programs:

 Absolutely.
 The courses are designed to be taken on the iPad.
 In rare cases, there may be specialized assignments or software that is not yet compatible with the iPad, which may need to be completed on your desktop or laptop computer.

 We are accepting a limited number of international students.
-Please call a Program Counselor at 1-800-EMPOWER for more information.
+For enrollment or registration, please contact UCLA Extension at Empowered@UCLAExtension.edu or 310.825.8933

 The majority of assignments are completed on the app on your iPad.
 If you prefer to work on a desktop or laptop, it is also possible to access readings, complete assignments, hand in homework, and interact with your instructor and classmates from any standard computer.